org-zpr/zpr-rfcs/src/17-ZPR-Data-Protocol/body.md

 First, the Ingress Adapter ALWAYS removes the IP Addresses from packets it receives from the Endpoint.
 These addresses are bound with the Ingress Dock via the Bind Endpoint Addresses message ([@sec:bind-unbind]).
 This informs the Dock that packets for Stream ID *S* have source and destination IP addresses *SA* and *DA*.
 These addresses are passed to the Egress Dock, which then notifies the Egress Adapter of the binding.
 The Egress Adapter then reconstitutes the original Endpoint Packet by putting the addresses back in the packet.

 Compression lessens the impact of ZDP headers.
-For IPv4 packets, the 8 bytes of address represents a significant part of the ZDP header (8 out of 9 bytes with the baseline config), not counting the MICV.
-For IPV6, the entire ZDP header is provided for, as well as about ½ of a typical MICV value.
+For IPv4 packets, the 8 bytes of address represents a significant part of the ZDP header (8 out of 9 bytes), not counting the MICV.
+For IPV6, the entire ZDP header is provided for, as well as about 1/2 of a typical MICV value.
 This reduces the likelihood of the packet from growing too large and causing an MTU problem someplace in the network.

 Second, additional fields MAY be compressed out of the header.
 This compression is performed by the Ingress Adapter (and decompression by the Egress Adapter).
 The Visa directs which additional fields are compressed out.